Soundbytes/theme_supermint/docs/source/08-page-customization.rst

 ##################
 Page customization
 ##################
-Customize your page in many ways.
+Customize pages in many ways.

 **********************************
 Discover how to personalize a page